PubMatic/OpenWrap/README.md

 # <span style="font-size: 20.0px;line-height: 1.5;">Interaction with GPT tag</span>

 *   Wrapper script interacts with GPT tags by overriding basic GPT functions like display(), refresh() ...
-*   The original display calls to DFP are put in queue till all the Wrapper partners are called for bid or desired timeout is reached.
+*   The original display calls to DFP are put in queue until all the Wrapper partners are called for bid or desired timeout is reached.
-*   Final auction between the bids takes place and highest bid is pushed as key-value to DFP
+*   Final auction between the bids takes place and the highest bid is pushed as key-value to DFP
-*   Here is the flow diagram for someone who wants to have a look at the code and understand what is happening inside the hood.
+*   Here is the flow diagram for someone who wants to have a look at the code and understands what is happening inside the hood.
   ![alt text](https://raw.githubusercontent.com/PubMatic/OpenWrap/master/images/OpenWrap-GPT.png "OpenWrap-GPT")